psparthiban21/psparthiban21/README.md

 - Monitored live systems in real-time to identify threats and performance issues.
 - Managed and maintained Kubernetes infrastructure, updating standard operating procedures for the environment.
 - Created customized Docker images based on project requirements.
-- Developed and managed multiple application images using technologies such as Spring Boot, Node.js, AngularJS, and Python.
+- Developed and managed multiple application images using technologies such as Java, Node.js, and Python.
 - Demonstrated strong knowledge in automating Kubernetes activities through CI/CD pipelines, templates, and scripting.
 - Created and maintained projects in Kubernetes, ensuring smooth operation and user administration for developers.
 - Troubleshoot build failures in Oracle Kubernetes and automated daily tasks using Ansible, Shell Scripting, and Python.